lshannon/devops-days/README.md

 ### Authenication Notes

-Note the organization was selected, however the option was given to selected a space.
+Note the organization and space were specified for this demo.

 For more on PCF Organizations and Spaces: